 - I also use Grammarly, which offers a feature-rich set of spell-check and proofreading options in their free web app.
 They also have an MS Word plugin that will take your spellcheck to the next level.

-- My PA Training: An Excellent Student Site ran by Paul Kubin.
-He is a great blogger and has an active forum.
+- My PA Training: An excellent student site ran by Paul Kubin.
 He has some excellent books for purchase along with the wonderful PA Insider Podcast.

 - The Physician Assistant Forum: The "Gold Standard" when it comes to PA forums.
 I frequent this one often and so should you.